-- 11. directly or indirectly involving the infringement of any copyright, service mark, trademark, or other intellectual property. - 12. arising from any act of war, invasion or warlike operation, civil war, riot, civil commotion, rebellion, revolution, insurrection, or civil uprising. - 13. caused by or arising out of any act of terrorism, however, this exclusion does not apply to the following cyber events: crimeware, cyber espionage, cyber extortion, denial of service, hacking, payment card skimming, point of sale intrusion or web app attacks. - 14. arising from, attributable to, or in consequence of any electromagnetic field, electromagnetic radiation, or electromagnetism. - 15. that was assumed by you under any contract unless you have a liability independent of the contract.
-This exclusion does not apply to a payment card industry liability. - 16. that is related to damages characterised or described as aggravated, punitive, or exemplary damages. - 17. arising out of or caused by outage of a utility provider. - 18. arising from, attributable to, or as a consequence of theft by you or your employees other than theft of data. - 19. to the extent that the provision of such cover, payment of such claim or provision of such benefit would expose us or any (re)insurer to any sanction, prohibition or restriction under United Nations resolutions or the trade or economic sanctions, laws or regulations of the European Union, United Kingdom or United States of America. - 20. arising from, attributable to, or as a consequence of any joint venture or consortium in which you have an interest.
-This exclusion does not apply to optional cover - joint venture and consortium cover. - 21. in connection with any claim or multimedia claim made by one insured against any other insured, or against you by your parent company or by anyone with effective control over you.
-This exclusion does not apply to claims made against you by or on behalf of your employees.
+- to another state or those acting at its direction or under its control. - 11. caused by or arising out of any act of terrorism, however, this exclusion does not apply to the following cyber events: - crimeware, cyber espionage, cyber extortion, denial of service, hacking, payment card skimming, point of sale intrusion or web app attacks. - This exclusion does not apply to any such activities that are excluded under exclusion 10 (war or a cyber operation). - 12. arising from, attributable to, or in consequence of any electromagnetic field, electromagnetic radiation, or electromagnetism. - 13. that was assumed by you under any contract unless you have a liability independent of the contract.
+This exclusion does not apply to a payment card industry liability. - 14. that is related to damages characterised or described as aggravated, punitive, or exemplary damages. - 15. arising out of or caused by outage of a utility provider. - 16. arising from, attributable to, or as a consequence of theft by you or your employees other than theft of data. - 17. to the extent that the provision of such cover. payment of such claim or provision of such benefit would expose us or any (re)insurer to any sanction, prohibition or restriction under United Nations resolutions or the trade or economic sanctions, laws or regulations of the European Union, United Kingdom or United States of America. - 18. arising from, attributable to, or as a consequence of any joint venture or consortium in which you have an interest.
+This exclusion does not apply to optional cover - joint venture and consortium cover. - 19. in connection with any claim or multimedia claim made by one insured against any other insured, or against you by your parent company or by anyone with effective control over you.
+This exclusion does not apply to claims made against you by or on behalf of your employees. - 20. directly or indirectly involving any actual or alleged infringement of any patent.

-- 22. directly or indirectly involving any actual or alleged infringement of any patent. - 23. arising from, attributable to, or as a consequence of any financial loss due to your inability to trade, invest, divest, buy or sell any financial security or financial asset of any kind. - 24. arising from any action of a public or governmental authority, including the expropriation, nationalisation, seizure, confiscation, or destruction of your computer systems.
-This exclusion does not apply to regulatory proceedings, investigations, or civil fines. - 25. arising from, attributable to, based upon or in connection with any claim, loss, judgement or award incurred or made in the United States of America or to which the laws of the United States of America apply. - 26. caused by defective equipment, ordinary wear or deterioration, faulty design or construction or insufficient capacity of your computer systems.
+- 21. in respect of the recall, redesign or rectification of any products, hardware, software, software as a service, platform as a service, infrastructure as a service, or related services or IT infrastructure you sell, lease, license or otherwise provide to others for a fee. - 22. in respect of any warranty for any products, hardware, software, software as a service, platform as a service, infrastructure as a service, or related services or IT infrastructure you sell, lease, license or otherwise provide to others for a fee. - 23. arising from, attributable to, or as a consequence of any financial loss due to your inability to trade, invest, divest, buy or sell any financial security or financial asset of any kind. - 24. arising from any action of a public or governmental authority, including the expropriation, nationalisation, seizure, confiscation, or destruction of your computer systems.
+This exclusion does not apply to regulatory proceedings, investigations, or civil fines. - 25. arising from, attributable to, based upon or in connection with any claim, loss, judgement or award incurred or made in the United States of America or to which the laws of the United States of America apply. - 26. caused by defective equipment, ordinary wear or deterioration, faulty design or construction or insufficient capacity of your computer systems. - 27.
+Arising out of physical cause or natural peril, such as fire, wind, water, flood, lightning, explosion, collision, subsidence, earthquake, solar flares or storms, or any other type of radiation, or act of God howsoever caused.